dbrant/embedded_displays/README.md

-# embedded_displays
+# Microcontroller stuff

-Code for interfacing with LCD, OLED, etc. displays from Raspberry Pi and other controllers.
+Code scraps and random projects for working with microcontrollers and peripherals, such as displays, sensors, etc.